Deadline for Submissions: December 1, 2017 at 11:59 pm (CT)

-The American Academy of Physical Medicine and Rehabilitation (AAPM&R) invites you to submit your proposals for educational sessions for the 2017 Annual Assembly, being held October 12-15 in Denver, CO.
-ALL submissions are now due December 1.
+AAPM&R invites you to submit your proposals for educational sessions for the 2018 Annual Assembly, being held October 25-28 in Orlando, FL.
+ALL submissions are due December 1.
 Late submissions will not be accepted.
 Please read this information carefully as there are several changes to the submission process.

 Interested in submitting an abstract?
 Learn more here.